Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 When the moment comes and the GM asks for your shot, you need to be ready.
 Here's how to prioritize:

-Has the Sheriff named confirmed Mafia members who are still alive?
+Has the Seer named confirmed Werewolves who are still alive?
 Shoot one of them.
 Verified information is your best guide.
-Don't second-guess the Sheriff's checks unless you have strong reason to.
+Don't second-guess the Seer's divinations unless you have strong reason to.

 Has no one been confirmed?
-Shoot the player with the most suspicious voting pattern — specifically, the one who voted to save confirmed Mafia members on multiple rounds.
+Shoot the player with the most suspicious voting pattern — specifically, the one who voted to save confirmed Werewolves on multiple rounds.
 Voting records are the hardest evidence to fake.

-Are you being mislynched and have no clear read?
+Are you being misvoted and have no clear read?
 Shoot the person who led the charge against you.
-This isn't emotional — if the Mafia engineered your elimination, the person pushing hardest is likely a Mafioso.
-If it was a genuine town mistake, you're still aiming at the most aggressive voice, which is often a Mafioso stirring chaos.
+This isn't emotional — if the Werewolves engineered your elimination, the person pushing hardest is likely a Werewolf.
+If it was a genuine town mistake, you're still aiming at the most aggressive voice, which is often a Werewolf stirring chaos.

 Is the Jester possibly in play?
 Before shooting, ask yourself whether your target's suspicious behavior felt performative.
 If they seemed to be trying to get caught rather than trying to hide, they might be the Jester.
 Pick someone else.